jamesmontemagno/MeetupManager/README.md

 ## What technology is used?
-Everything is written in C# with Xamarin with a base PCL library.
+Everything is written in C# with Xamarin, with a base PCL library.
 This project couldn't have been done without the following:

 ### Xamarin.Forms
 http://www.xamarin.com/forms: Use the Xamarin.Forms API to quickly build native apps for iOS, Android and Windows completely in C#.